REVIEW OF MAJOR EVENTS UNDER THE SLOVAK PRESIDENCY OF THE VISEGRAD GROUP, January 2019 – June 2019

 It was underlined that the Slovak V4 Presidency is taking place in a situation when the European Union faces many unprecedented challenges - the rise of populism and Euroscepticism, the migration, possibly the financial and economic crisis, Brexit, but also the deterioration of the European continent's security environment.

-The meeting of representatives of the Visegrad Group countries and other invited states (Bulgaria, Croatia, Romania and Slovenia) on nature, biodiversity and landscape issues was held at the Smolenice Castle under the V4 Presidency of Slovakia.
-The main topics of the meeting included the mapping and evaluation of ecosystem services, their use in practice, the Common Agricultural Policy (CAP) in relation to the conservation of biodiversity and Natura 2000 network as well as its future settings after 2020, and the importance of pollinators, including bees, not just from biodiversity protection.
-The program also included an excursion to the Drina Cave and the Small Carpathians PLA with expert commentary and support from the PLA and the State Nature Conservatory (SNC).
-At the meeting, common conclusions on individual negotiating points were defined, the conclusions on the part of the CAP will be presented in the coming days at the meeting of the Directors of Nature and Biodiversity Protection of EU Member States in Brasov, Romania (April 8 - 9, 2019) and a joint letter on other professional use by all V4 + 4 meeting participants at national level.
-Among the conclusions of the debate on the CAP, on which all participants agreed, we can include the importance of continuing measures and schemes for Natura 2000 areas, both on agricultural and forest land, with sufficient funding and linking up with the upcoming Priority Action Framework of the Natura 2000 Funding in the Slovak Republic in the EU programming period 2021 - 2027, in which financial allocations for the needs of Natura 2000 protection will be more precisely designed.
-The individual CAP schemes should be set up so that the results of their implementation are clearly visible in favour of conservation and sustainable use of biodiversity, with all relevant nature, biodiversity and landscape conservation institutions and organizations involved (including environmental inspections) in their preparation, setting, implementation and control, eco-schemes need to be set up simply and comprehensibly so that they can be effectively implemented by farmers and conservationists and bring the expected positive impact on agricultural development while protecting biodiversity and nature.
-The V4 + 4 representatives stressed the importance of setting the future CAP in the right way, also in relation to nature, biodiversity and landscape protection, and in this respect appreciate the continued coordination of actions in the near future.
+On 25 - 27 March 2019, within the Slovak V4 Presidency and on the initiative of the Ministry of Environment of the Slovak Republic, a meeting of representatives of the Visegrad Four countries and other invited States (Bulgaria, Croatia, Romania, Slovenia) concerning nature, biodiversity and landscape protection was held in Smolenice Castle.
+The main topics of the negotiation included the mapping and evaluation of ecosystem services, their use in practice, the Common Agricultural Policy (CAP) in connection with biodiversity protection/Natura 2000, as well as its adjustment for the future (beyond 2020), and the significance of pollinators including bees, not only in terms of biodiversity protection.
+The programme included an excursion to the Driny Cave and to the territory of the Small Carpathian Protected Landscape Area with professional commentary and support of the Administration of the Small Carpathian Protected Landscape Area and the State Nature Conservancy of the Slovak Republic, as support for the 100th anniversary of the State Nature Conservancy.
+At the meeting, joint conclusions for individual items of the negotiation were defined; the conclusions on CAP will soon be presented at the meeting of nature and biodiversity protection directors of EU Member States in Brasov, Romania (8 – 9 April 2019), and in a joint letter also for further professional use to all participants of the V4 + 4 (Bulgaria, Slovenia) at a national level.
+The conclusions of the CAP discussion agreed by the participants include the importance of the continuation of measures and schemes at least for Natura 2000 sites both on agricultural soil and on forest lands, with the sufficient provision of financial resources, and with connection to the Natura 2000 Financing Prioritised Action Framework under preparation in the Slovak Republic in the 2021 - 2027 EU programme period, which will propose more accurate financial allocations for the protection of Natura 2000 sites.
+Individual CAP schemes should be adjusted so that implementation results can be seen unambiguously in favour of the protection and sustainable use of biodiversity, where all relevant institutions and organisations for nature, biodiversity and landscape protection (including environmental inspections) should be involved in their preparation, adjustment, implementation and control.
+If eco-schemes are part of the first pillar, they should be adjusted simply and comprehensibly so that they can subsequently be efficiently implemented by farmers and protectionists and bring the expected positive impact on the development of agriculture, biodiversity and nature protection.
+The participants also emphasised the importance of the correct adjustment of the future Common Agricultural Policy in relation to nature, biodiversity and landscape protection and in this context they will support continuing in the coordination of common steps in the future.

 Conference NEWMATEC 2019, 26-27 March 2019, Šamorín